-Thomas Sears is a Ph.D. student in the Department of Electrical and Computer Engineering at Queen’s University, in Kingston, Canada.
+Thomas Sears is a Ph.D. candidate and Vanier Scholar in the Department of Electrical and Computer Engineering at Queen’s University, in Kingston, Canada.
 He is passionate about the exploration of space and connecting people with all things science and technology.
-Thomas joined the Offroad Robotics research group in September 2019, where he will investigate the applications of multi-robot collaboration in planetary exploration.
-His focus on collaborative navigation for autonomous mobile robots is particularly important in the pursuit to put humans permanently on the Moon and Mars.
+Thomas joined the Offroad Robotics research group in September 2019.
+His research focuses on real-time learning during robotic exploration.
+With the ability to make predictions about the external environment, autonomous vehicles will be able to anticipate, reject, and exploit exogenous disturbances.

 Queen’s University – Teaching Assistant